Your Future Protected

 Use of personal data

 We may also disclose details to relevant parties, as necessary, to comply with regulatory or legal requirements.
-We may contact you in order to promote products or services which may be of interest to you.
+We may contact you in order to promote products or services which may be of interest to you if you have provided your consent to receive this, you can update your consent at any time.
 We will not otherwise use or disclose the personal information we hold without your consent.

 Some of the details you may be asked to give us, such as information about offences or medical conditions, are defined by the Act as sensitive personal data.
 By giving us such information, you signify your consent to its being processed by us in arranging and administering your insurances.